-Liquidity risk is the risk that financial resources may not be available to meet maturing obligations at a reasonable held in liquid money market instruments and highlighting the availability of liquid marketable securities sufficient to meet its liabilities as at when due.
+The Company's investment policy requires that a minimum of 35% of the Company's life and non-life portfolio be held in liquid money market instruments and highlighting the availability of liquid marketable securities sufficient to meet its liabilities as at when due.
 The money market instruments include cash, treasury bills and term deposits with an original maturity of less than 90 days.